International student Methan Ouattara has become a fixture on campus, through the multiple student groups.

 My dad wanted me to speak English.
 My top priorities in high school were math and science, and I didn’t pay attention to learning English.
 So my dad wanted me to go to an English-speaking country.
 The U.S. has the best programs in actuarial science, and Towson has one of the best.
 Also, my uncle lives 15 minutes away.

 I discovered a new passion: working out.
 I started two summers ago, and now it’s a passion for me.
 I try to get involved at TU as much as I can.
-I work with the SGA, and I’m also in Zeta Beta Tau.
+I formerly worked with the SGA, and I’m also in Zeta Beta Tau.
 Apart from that I also work at the ISSO.
 I always like meeting new people.
 I’ve met over 1,000 people since I’ve been here.

 I also mentor international students.
 I help them adjust.
 I come from an educational system that’s very different to the US so that helps me to help them adjust.